 “Act your wage” and “beyond my paygrade” are extensions of quiet quitting, but are more overt expressions of dissatisfaction with perceived ‘extra work’ or underpay.

-It’s Not a Bad Attitude
+Quiet Quitting is Not a Bad Attitude

 These sentiments are not ‘bad attitudes’ nor are they indications that employees do not value extra work or stretch projects for professional development.
 It means that the above and beyond you are asking of them they don’t believe has value for them.
 It’s a carrot that has been discovered to be unfulfilling and not that tasty.